Near-Optimal Private Tests for Simple and MLR Hypotheses: Simulation

 In this section, we consider a two-sided hypothesis testing problem with $H_0$ given by a Logistic distribution with location $0$ and scale $1$ and $H_1$ given by a Logistic distribution with location $\theta_1$ and scale $1$, where $\theta_1 \in \{\pm 0.05, \pm 0.1, \pm 0.2\}$.
 We compare three methods: $\mu_{DP}(\underline{t};\ep)$, the private Kolmogorov--Smirnov (KS) test, and the private Cramér--von Mises (CvM) test.

-Figure~\ref{fig:TwoSidedHT_Logistic_ep1} shows that, among the DP tests, $\mu_{DP}(\underline{t};\ep)$ attains the highest power across the majority of alternatives and sample sizes, and closely approaches the performance of the non-private LLR test, especially for $n \geq 800$.
+Figure~\ref{fig:TwoSidedHT_Logistic_ep1} shows that, among the DP tests, our proposed $\mu_{DP}(\underline{t};\ep)$ attains the highest power across most alternatives and sample sizes.
+Its advantage becomes more evident as the sample size increases, and it closely tracks the power of the non-private \texttt{LLR} test as $n \ge 800$, particularly for intermediate values of $\theta_1$.